ibm-messaging/mq-container/README.md

 Run [IBM® MQ](http://www-03.ibm.com/software/products/en/ibm-mq) in a container.

-You can either build an image containing either IBM MQ Advanced, or IBM MQ Advanced for Developers.
+You can build an image containing either IBM MQ Advanced, or IBM MQ Advanced for Developers.
 The developer image includes a [default developer configuration](docs/developer-config.md), to make it easier to get started.
 There is also an [incubating](incubating) folder for additional images for other MQ components, which you might find useful.

 # Current status